List of Persona 5 characters: Persona 5

-Koboyakawa is the hedonistic and apathetic principal of Shujin Academy.
-He was responsible for employing Suguru Kamoshida to work as a gym teacher at Shujin Academy and turned a blind eye to what Kamoshida did to his students.
-When trying to get to the police force to expose the conspiracy, he suffers a mental shutdown caused by the Antisocial Force and gets hit by an approaching truck to keep him from exposing the Antisocial Force.
+Koboyakawa is the hedonistic and apathetic principal of Shujin Academy, implied to have been given his position by Shido.
+He was responsible for employing Suguru Kamoshida to work as a gym teacher at Shujin Academy and turned a blind eye to what Kamoshida did to his students because Kamoshida's crimes coming to light would bring negative attention to Shujin Academy and potentially threaten to expose the Antisocial Force's existence, only for this to backfire disastrously when the Phantom Thieves change Kamoshida's heart.
+After Kamoshida confesses his crimes, Kobayakawa forces Makoto to investigate the Phantom Thieves' identities; however, he ends up alienating her by threatening her future and forcing her to deal with Kaneshiro to avoid crossing Shido, causing her to act unilaterally because she no longer trusts him and ultimately not disclose her discovery of their identities because she has joined the Phantom Thieves herself.
+When trying to get to the police force to expose the conspiracy, Kobayakawa suffers a mental shutdown caused by the Antisocial Force and gets hit by an approaching truck to keep him from exposing the Antisocial Force.
 His death caused the unnamed vice-principal to be sworn in as the new principal of Shujin Academy.

 The name "Kobayakawa" only appears in the English translation; in the original Japanese version, he goes unnamed and is only referred to as "principal" (校長 kōchō).